Manchester Metropolitan University 2008 - present

 My current academic role enables me to be involved in many of the programmes in the department, undergraduate, Masters and PhD, supporting students in their learning of basic textile technology all the way through to cutting edge developments and live industry briefs.

-Working with the enterprise team I also deliver bespoke training programmes for industry and oversee consultancy projects in the textiles lab.
+Working with the enterprise team I also deliver bespoke training programmes for international industry partners and oversee consultancy projects in the textiles performance lab.